 When a pool of assets in question changes quickly, placing such restrictions (or requiring consent from the lender) is not feasible during normal operations.

 In short, the value of a floating charge is to provide financing flexibility to conduct business using current assets, without the friction associated with a fixed charge.
 Lenders monitor the financial performance of businesses under a floating charge to ensure it meets the terms of flexible financing.
 Financing using fixed charges typically does not require such flexibility.

 Conversion of Floating Charge to Fixed Charge

-For example, a mortgage is taken out against a property, and if the borrower fails to meet the repayment commitments, the bank will take ownership of the property and sell it to recover the outstanding loan.
+For example, suppose a borrower fails to meet the repayment commitments for a mortgage.
+In that case, the bank may take ownership of the property via foreclosure and recover its exposure by selling the property.

 Regarding a floating charge over general assets like accounts receivable and inventory, additional steps are required to get repayment rights.
 If a company defaults on the debt or becomes insolvent, converting from a floating charge into a fixed charge is how a lender can gain rights to compel a sale.